 Simon took the African guitars of Graceland, played by Vincent Nguini, and cross-pollinated them with Latin American rhythms.
 The Rhythm of the Saints is often a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’.
 It’s one of Simon’s most substantial albums, nonetheless, with highlights like the gorgeous ‘Spirit Voices’ and the stunning climax of ‘The Cool, Cool River’.

 Simon’s second post-Simon and Garfunkel album is sometimes dismissed as too soft and easy listening, but I think it’s wide reaching and jam-packed with highlights.
 The elegant anti-Nixon protest of ‘American Tune’, the gospel of ‘Loves Me Like A Rock’, the New Orleans ‘Take Me To The Mardi-Gras’, and the lush Quincy Jones arrangement of ‘Something So Right’ are all among Simon’s best solo songs.

 Paul Simon rekindled a flagging career and introduced South African musicians, then isolated by apartheid, to the world with 1986’s Graceland.
 Even without the novelty of the sound, it’s filled with great songs like ‘The Boy In The Bubble’, ‘Diamonds on the Soles of Her Shoes’, and ‘Under African Skies’.
 Simon’s musical heroes, The Everly Brothers, provide backing vocals for the title track.

-With Simon turning 77 this year, and recently announcing his last tour, it’s unclear if he’ll have the opportunity to add much further to his excellent catalogue, but together with his five albums in tandem with Art Garfunkel, he’s left an excellent series of albums.
+With Simon turning 77 this year, and recently announcing his last tour, it’s unclear if he’ll have the opportunity to add much further to his excellent catalogue, but along with his five albums with Art Garfunkel, he’s left an excellent legacy.
 Agree?
 Disagree?
 Do you have a favourite Paul Simon solo album?